PostHog/posthog.com/contents/tutorials/web-worker.md

 Web workers enable you to run computationally expensive tasks or scripts in background threads.
 This prevents the main webpage thread from slowing down or being blocked.

-Because the web worker works on a background thread, it can't access the DOM, browser APIs, or window object methods.
-Instead, it communicates with the main thread through a messaging system .
+Because the web worker runs on a background thread, it can't access the DOM, browser APIs, or window object methods.
+Instead, it communicates with the main thread through a messaging system.

 This means PostHog requires a different setup for a web worker than a normal web implementation.
 This tutorial helps you with this different setup by building a basic app with a web worker script and then setting up PostHog to work with it.